 * Every new, current, or old (scientific paradigms, facts and methods do change!) scientific method or fact may or may NOT work for your benefit!
 Studies reflect how most people behave.

-- When your day starts you will get a "Day start" reminder for your habit(s) if it's a positive habit.
+- When your day starts you will get a "Day start" reminder for your goal(s) if it's a positive goal.
 E.g. "Today will be your 23rd day for your goal, Intermittent Fasting"

 If the goal is a "negative habit" you won't get a "Day start" because we don't want to remind user about the negative behavior.

 This is because one should not concentrate on to the negative behaviour but to replace it or do something else which supports one's goals.

 You can swipe left which gives a possibility to